Response Updates

 If you’ve asked, “What time did Hurricane Don make landfall?” in the hopes of preparing for a current storm, that’s not going to work.

 If a hurricane is being tracked near your region, you should be aware of the predicted landfall.
 Don’t make the mistake of waiting until the last minute to reach a safe area.
-This article will be updated as more details about 2023’s Don become available.

 How Many People Died in Hurricane Don?